 Ways to minimise the crash

-There are no hard and fast rules for what happens when you put a bunch of people with completely different backgrounds, objectives and working styles together and expect them to come up with an amazing advertising campaign.
+There’s just no hard and fast rules for controlling what happens when you put a bunch of people with completely different backgrounds, objectives and working styles together and expect them to come up with an amazing advertising campaign.

-But to minimise the damage of this car crash of a meeting, here’s three things to consider.
+But to minimise the damage of this car crash of a meeting, here’s three things you could consider.